 - Investing vs. Funds held on Credit Cards

-Here are two harder to read graphs, that show the trends for the past 10 years (including Q1 in 2015), the big table of the real data is at the end of the article (as well).
+Here are two harder-to-read graphs that show the trends for the past ten years (including Q1 in 2015), the big table of the actual data is at the end of the article (as well).

-If you can make out the colours and such, you will see the really big increase in Credit Card and Vehicle Debt over the 10 years and the very small increase in loans to borrow for RRSPs and General investing.
-I am not really a big fan to borrow to build wealth, and it seems most Canadians don’t think of that, but holy cow, we do want to borrow to buy “things” like Vehicles, Mobile Homes and “stuff” on our Credit Cards.
+If you can make out the colours and such, you will see the massive increase in Credit Card and Vehicle Debt over the ten years and the tiny increase in loans to borrow for RRSPs and General investing.
+I am not a big fan of borrowing to build wealth, and it seems most Canadians don’t think of that, but we do want to borrow to buy “things” like Vehicles, Mobile Homes and “stuff” on our Credit Cards.

 The numbers are telling: